Sanyo: Evolution Project era

+Acquisition and integration into Panasonic

 On November 2, 2008, Sanyo and Panasonic announced that they have agreed on the main points of a proposed buyout that would make Sanyo a subsidiary of Panasonic.
 They became a subsidiary of Panasonic on December 21, 2009.

 In 2010, Sanyo sold its semiconductor operations to ON Semiconductor.
 On July 29, 2010, Panasonic reached an agreement to acquire the remaining shares of Panasonic Electric Works and Sanyo shares for $9.4 billion.

+In October 2010, Panasonic announced that it plans to terminate the Sanyo brand in most markets globally.
+Sanyo delisted from the Tokyo Stock Exchange and NASDAQ on March 29, 2011.
+In December 2011, work began on removing the SANYO wordmark on its head building to be replaced by Panasonic.

-By March 2012, parent company Panasonic plans to terminate the Sanyo brand, however it will remain on some of the products where the Sanyo brand still holds value to consumers.
-In the same month, Sanyo's Southeast Asian unit, responsible for the manufacturing of consumer electric appliances in the region, was announced to be formally acquired by Haier.
+In April 2012, Sanyo's Southeast Asian unit, responsible for the manufacturing of consumer electric appliances in the region, was announced to be formally acquired by Haier.

 In August 2013, a 51% majority stake in Chinese company Hefei Royalstar Sanyo, a 2000 joint venture between Sanyo and Chinese government investment company Hefei, was purchased by American multinational manufacturer Whirlpool Corporation for $552 million.